 A systematic exploration of the parameter space shows that the Weber number does not significantly affect the base flow state or the fluctuations about it.
 This implies a compensation between surface tension and surface area.
 The effect of volume fraction is much more perceptible.
 When the two phases are in equal proportion $\alpha = 50\%$, fluctuations associated with the surface energy are maximum.
 For iso-density fluid flows, the influence of an interface on the energy balance might become negligible for $\alpha < 10\%$.
 An increase in Reynolds number leads to a larger phase lag between $E_k$ and $\epsilon$, indicating a stronger influence of non-equilibrium effects due to the increased separation between large and small scales.
-The surface energy is much less influenced by the effect of Reynolds number, here again suggesting the absence of a cascade for the surface energy.
+The surface energy is much less influenced by the effect of Reynolds number, {hinting at a weaker or absent cascade for the surface energy}.
 Varying the forcing frequency reveals that the model can still adapt, albeit at the cost of adjusting the parameters $C_k, ~\gamma, ~C_s$. {The model is based on the assumption that $ \gamma$ does not vary in time.
 It may thus lack a timescale decomposition, which reflects that the small scales do not instantaneously adapt to the large scales.
 The precise time evolution for $\gamma$ could be derived from the time evolution of the scale-by-scale energy distribution for the base state ${E_k^>}^0, {E_k^<}^0$ and perturbations ${E_k^>}^\prime, {E_k^<}^\prime$, as was proposed by e.g. \citet{Yoshizawa1994, Bos2024}.
 This opens directions for further improvements of the model, with the hope it would lead to some more universal constants. }

 \acknowledgments The authors acknowledge the support of the French National Research Agency (ANR) through the project ANR--22-CE51-0005 (DeltaPhi).
 Calculations were performed using the computing resources of CRIANN (Normandy, France), under the project 2018002.
 We also benefited from discussions with W. Bos and R. Zamansky which are gratefully acknowledged.
 Members of the archer team, namely J.-C. Brändle de Motta, B. Duret, T. Ménard and A. Poux are also acknowledged.